 What color puppies do your dogs produce?

-Short Answer: Black, Black Phantom, Cream, Buff, Apricot, Red, Chocolate, Black Merle (also known as Blue Merle), and Chocolate Merle are all possible in our program.
+Short Answer: Black, Black Phantom, Brindle, Cream, Buff, Apricot, Red, Chocolate, Black Merle (also known as Blue Merle), and Chocolate Merle are all possible in our program.
 Many pups will have white chins, necks, chests, foreheads, and/or toes :)

 Explanation: Color depends upon which parents are bred and what they can produce.
 Color genetics are quite confusing, and sometimes unexpected things can come out, but we are pretty good at predicting what will be available in a litter.
 All of the colors above are colors that we can produce.
 However, we emphasize and ask our families to always keep in mind, our program is based on quality and color doesn't change quality!
 Although we have many colors available, we do not guarantee any family a certain color.
 We do guarantee a beautiful, well cared for F1 Cockapoo from parents of excellent temperament and phenomenal AKC champion lines!
 Color is fun, but it is just the icing on our high quality cake ;)